 Depression is a lot different from regular mood fluctuations and brief emotional responses to everyday challenges of life.
-Chronic or long-term depression with severe or moderate-intensity may become a serious health condition.
-Over time, it can go on to interfere with your routine tasks, thought process, and behavioral patterns.
+Chronic or long-term depression with severe or moderate intensity may become a serious health condition.
+Over time, it can go on to interfere with your routine tasks, thought process, and behavioural patterns.
 What is worse, depression can even lead to suicide.

 How is Depression Diagnosed?

-If you are experiencing any of the symptoms associated with depression or if you think you might be suffering from any type of depression, it is essential that you follow up with a doctor.
+If you are experiencing any of the symptoms associated with depression or if you think you might be suffering from any type of depression, you must follow up with a doctor.
 If you have never had the condition before, you should start by discussing the symptoms with your healthcare provider.
 Your doctor may ask you a series of questions that may help with a depression diagnosis.
 You will likely be asked the following –

 - When was the first time you started noticing the symptoms?